 Our perspective and philosophy are to revitalize this estate, bring people together in love, and radiate joy.

-The Manor House was built in 1941 and designed by prominent Savannah architect John Lebey, who designed many of the stately homes along Victory Drive.
+The Manor House was designed by prominent Savannah architect John Lebey, who designed many of the stately homes along Victory Drive.
 The mansion was designed to look like a historic home but utilize the modern building techniques of the time.
 Exterior concrete block walls were reinforced by rebar and poured, and the original metal shingle roof remains and has been restored.
 Over time, various additions have served to enlarge the original structure but care is taken to ensure that every addition speaks to the architectural design story and enable the home to serve the needs of the family therein.